 How the Internet of Things is driving new business opportunities

 Read an overview of the insights shared at Barclays' Tech Forum event focusing on the Internet of Things.
-To find out how we can support your business, call our payment experts on Unique ID:321147/0800 096 8237*.

 The Internet of Things is often used as shorthand for the connected devices that are available to consumers, whether that be a smartwatch or some other type of wearable.